Mom arrested after child brings THC edibles to La. school, shares them with classmates

 COVINGTON - Deputies arrested a mom in St. Tammany Parish after her 11-year-old daughter brought food laced with THC, the primary psychoactive component of marijuana, to school Tuesday.

-According to the sheriff's office, 30-year-old Alexandra Price was taken into custody on a slew of charges.
+According to the sheriff's office, 30-year-old Alexandra Price was taken into custody on several charges.

 Investigators say Price's daughter brought the laced gummies to school and passed them out to other students.
 A resource officer discovered the gummies after one of the students became ill.